Who Speaks Matters: Analysing the Influence of the Speaker's Ethnicity on Hate Classification: Conclusion

 \section{Conclusion}

 In this work, we evaluate the robustness (or lack of thereof) of LLMs in hate speech classification.
 Specifically, we injected explicit and implicit dialectal markers of speaker's ethnicity in the input.
-We evaluated 4 recent LLMs by measuring the percentage of flips of the model outputs from the unmarked prompt.
-We find that the \% of flips is governed by nature of the model, ethnicity, and the type of marker injected.
-This depicts the unreliability of LLMs in real-world applications.
+We evaluated 4 LMs by measuring the percentage of flips of the model outputs from the unmarked prompt.
+We find that the \% of flips is governed by nature of the model, speaker's identity, the type of marker injected and the target of the speech.
+This depicts the unreliability of LLMs in real-world applications and presses the need for more caution while deploying these systems.